 Corneal Transplants Can Dramatically Improve Your Vision

-Corneal transplants at our Austin, TX, office can restore vision for patients who have damaged corneas due to disease or other factors.
-This procedure may become necessary to treat severe cases of keratoconus, Fuchs' corneal dystrophy, and several other conditions that damage the cornea.
-After an in-depth examination of your eyes, the doctors at Broberg Eye Care may recommend this surgery to help restore your vision.
+Corneal transplants can restore vision for patients who have damaged corneas due to disease or other factors.
+This procedure may become necessary to treat severe cases of keratoconus, Fuchs’ corneal dystrophy, and several other conditions that damage the cornea.
+After an in-depth examination of your eyes, the doctors at Broberg Eye Care may refer you to a cornea specialist to pursue this surgery and help restore your vision.
+Contact us today to learn more.

 The cornea is the dome-like front surface of the eye that is responsible for regulating the amount of light that enters your eye.
 You may be an excellent candidate for a corneal transplant if poor vision due to impaired corneas affects your daily activities.
 There are a variety of conditions that can be treated with a corneal transplant when your vision is not correctable with less invasive measures:

-During your initial consultation, one of our eye doctors will perform a detailed exam to ensure your eye will respond well to a cornea transplant.
+During your initial consultation, an eye doctor will perform a detailed exam to ensure your eye will respond well to a cornea transplant.
 Once candidacy has been confirmed, cornea donor tissue will be requested, and an appointment for your procedure will be scheduled.
 Your doctor will give you a list of instructions to help prepare for the procedure.

 Before beginning the procedure, the doctor will give you a sedative to help you relax and will numb your eye with a local anesthetic.
 Using state-of-art technology, your doctor will carefully make a small circular incision to remove the unhealthy corneal tissue and resize the donor tissue to fit your eye.
 Finally, he or she will use very fine sutures to attach the healthy donor tissue.

 A corneal transplant is performed as an outpatient procedure and takes approximately two to three hours to complete.
 In most cases, you can expect to go home the same day as the procedure.
-Before releasing you, the doctor will monitor your recovery to ensure you are responding well to surgery.
+Before release, the doctor will monitor your recovery to ensure you are responding well to surgery.